Sitecore/jss/packages/sitecore-jss-react/README.md

-# Sitecore JavaScript Services for React
+# Sitecore JavaScript Rendering SDK for React

 This module is provided as a part of Sitecore JavaScript Services.
 It contains React components and integration for JSS.